Privacy Policy

 Tel.: +491707078090

-Any affected person can contact at any time with any questions and a9> suggestions regarding data protection directly to our data protection officer at any time.
+Any individual concerned can contact our Data Protection Officer directly at any time with any questions or suggestions regarding data protection.

 4. Cookies

-The websites of Carrotees UG (haftungsbeschränkt) use cookies.
-Cookies are text files that are stored on a computer system via an Internet browser. a computer system and stored there.
+The Carrotees UG (haftungsbeschränkt) websites use cookies.
+Cookies are text files that are placed and stored on a computer system via an internet browser.

 Numerous websites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier for the cookie.
 It consists of a string of characters that allows websites and servers to be assigned to the specific Internet browser in which the cookie was stored.
 This enables the websites and servers visited to distinguish the individual browser of the person concerned from other Internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified via the unique cookie ID.